 In 1985, John’s career was catapulted through his longstanding association with Chick Corea, with whom he toured and recorded for several years.
-John has performed and our recorded with B.B.
+John has performed and/or recorded with B.B.
 King, Bonnie Raitt, Herbie Hancock, George Benson, Dizzy Gillespie, Dave Grusin, Natalie Cole, Bon Jovi, Queen Latifah, Sting, Carly Simon, Stan Getz, Wynton Marsalis, Joshua Redman, Michael Brecker, Randy Brecker, Freddie Hubbard, Tony Williams, Hubert Laws, Mulgrew Miller, James Williams, Carole King and countless others.
-He has also performed with a great many latin music artists, including Milton Nascimento, Astrud and João Gilberto, Airto and Flora Purim, Ivan Lins, João Bosco and Dori Caymmi.
+He has also performed with a great many Latin music artists, including Milton Nascimento, Astrud and João Gilberto, Airto and Flora Purim, Ivan Lins, João Bosco and Dori Caymmi.

-John has won many awards and readers’ polls for his electric and acoustic bass playing, including the National Academy of Recording Arts and Sciences MVP (Most Valuable Player) on acoustic bass, “Best Jazz Bassist” in Guitar Player magazine’s 1992, 1994 and 1995 Readers’ Polls and “Best Jazz Bassist” in Bass Player magazine’s 1993, 1994, 1995 and 1996 Readers’ Polls.
+John has won many awards and readers’ polls for his electric and acoustic bass playing, including the National Academy of Recording Arts and Sciences MVP on acoustic bass, “Best Jazz Bassist” in Guitar Player magazine’s 1992, 1994 and 1995 Readers’ Polls and “Best Jazz Bassist” in Bass Player magazine’s 1993, 1994, 1995 and 1996 Readers’ Polls.
 John’s recordings have brought him two Grammy Awards and over fifteen Grammy nominations.
 His first solo recording, John Patitucci, went to number one on the Billboard jazz charts.

 John remains active as a composer and performer, with his own groups, as well as others.
 For the past ten years, he has been a member of jazz legend Wayne Shorter’s band.
 Patitucci is Associate Professor of Jazz Studies at City College in New York.
 He lives with his wife Sachi, a cellist, and their daughters.